-Whether you are a current student in Holy Trinity College or joining us as a new student, we look forward to discussing future opportunities available in Sixth Form.
-As Sixth Form students, you will also be the first to enjoy new 'state of the art' facilities in our new College.
+Whether you are a current student in Holy Trinity College or joining us as a new student, we look forward to discussing with you the opportunities available in our expanding Sixth Form.
 We are confident that what we have on offer, will provide you with the necessary qualifications and transferable skills for the world of higher and further education, and employability, and a rewarding personal experience which will prepare you for the future ahead.
+We invite you to be part of our growing success in promoting 'Inspiration, Innovation and Excellence'.